 This is exactly the course of action you should take when you do inevitably judge some aspect of your mindfulness meditation.
 I say inevitably because it is in our nature to do this, and that’s okay.

-When you’re meditating and you notice that you’re judging some aspect of your practice, realize that the moments in which that conversation with yourself is occurring – that is, when judgmental ideas and images arise in thought – you are no longer being mindful.
-The instant you break concentration from your point of focus when being mindful is the moment you enter into the realm of idle chit chat with you as the sole interlocutor.
+When you’re practicing mindfulness meditation and you notice that you’re judging some aspect of your practice, realize that the moments in which that conversation with yourself is occurring – that is, when judgmental ideas and images arise in thought – you are no longer being mindful.

 How to Meditate Using Your Sense of TOUCH

-To be mindful by using your sense of touch, you need only direct your attention to a specific point of focus.
+To know how to meditate by using your sense of touch, you need only direct your attention to a specific point of focus.
 This can be focusing on the sensations of the soles of your feet as you walk, or it can be noticing the weight of a glass as you drink from it.
 Being aware of such trivial things means that you are experiencing the physical world around you with undivided attention.

 The antithesis of this would be you walking or drinking from a glass while being completely lost in thought about how you wish you had a different job, how you wish you would have treated your ex better, or some other arbitrary desire or regret.